 CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES 5b) Students apply mathematical thinking when applicable.
 They are not introduced to math skills that are beyond the applicable grade's expectations in the Louisiana Student Standards for Mathematics.
 Preferably, math connections are made explicit through clear references to the math standards, specifically in teacher materials.
 Yes source is required for objects to be seen (DCI, LE.PS4B.a).
 Students deepen their understanding as they continue to explore how light interacts with different materials and find that some materials block light from reaching a surface while others allow all or some light to pass through them (DCI, LE.PS4B.b).
 Students also learn that when sound is heard it is because the sound source is vibrating (DCI, LE.PS4A.a).
 This progression of knowledge helps students in the engineering process of designing, building, and projecting a scene for a puppet show (SEP, Developing and Using Models).
 Students apply mathematical thinking when applicable.
 Students are not introduced to math skills that are beyond the grade's expectations.
 There are supplemental math extension activities in the "Going Further: Mathematical Thinking notes" under the "Teacher Support" tab in several lessons.
 For example, in the Animal and Plant Defenses Unit, Lesson 4.2, Activity 2, Teacher Support Tab, Instructional Suggestion, Going Further: Mathematical Thinking, it is suggested that the class participates in constructing a bar graph representing the aquarium exhibit models, then counting "how many," "how many more," and "how many less" there are in each column on the graph.
-This address Louisiana Student Standards for Math (LSSM) 1.MD.C.4, in which students organize, represent, and interpret data and ask and answer how many, how many more, and how many less questions.
-Additional Criterion 6.
-SCAFFOLDING AND SUPPORT: Materials provide teachers with guidance to build their own knowledge and to give all students extensive opportunities and REQUIRED 6a) There are separate teacher support materials including: scientific background knowledge, support in three-dimensional learning, learning progressions, common student misconceptions and suggestions to address them, guidance targeting speaking and writing Yes There are separate teacher support materials that include scientific background knowledge, support in three-dimensional learning, learning progressions, and specific tips to enhance the delivery of the lessons.
-Exemplar student responses are also included. support to explore key concepts using multiple, varied experiences to build scientific thinking. in the science classroom (i.e. conversation guides, sample scripts, rubrics, exemplar student responses).
-The "Planning for the Unit" section located at the onset of each unit provides multiple supports for teachers.
-The Unit Overview gives a summary of the unit, the Unit Map outlines the driving question and
+This addresss Louisiana Student Standards for Math (LSSM) 1.MD.C.4, in which students organize, represent, how many more, and how many less questions.
+Additional Criterion Yes include scientific background knowledge support in 6.
+SCAFFOLDING AND SUPPORT: baj i nere are separate teacher support materials three-dimensional learning, learning progressions, widenee to build their own three dimensional loarning loarning responsions and specific tips to enhance the delivery of the guidance to build their own common student misconcentions and suggestions, lessons.
+Exemplar student responses are also suborsive energy sites and common student misconceptions and suggestions to included. extensive opportunities and address them, guidance targeting speaking and writing The "Planning for the Unit" section located at the support to explore key concepts In the science classroom (i.e. conversation guides, onset of each unit provides multiple supports for using multiple, varied experiences sample scripts, rubrics, exemplar student responses). teachers.
+The Unit Overview gives a summary of the to build scientific thinking. unit, the Unit Map outlines the driving question and